ucgmsim/workflow/wiki/Using-Workflow.md

 ## Gaining Access to NeSI

 Gaining access to NeSI is not automatic.
-See Sung in the software team to set you up with an account.
+Sung in the software team can set you up with an account.

 > [!NOTE]
-> You cannot follow this tutorial without having an account on NeSI first and have setup `ssh` to connect to NeSI's computers.
+> You cannot follow this tutorial without having an account on NeSI first and setup `ssh` to connect to NeSI's computers.
 The software team can set this up for you!

 # Hypocentre